Messaging in the array is carried out via short unacknowledged packets in the following format (each field is a single byte):

 Calculating and Comparing CRC Codes

 If you want to connect Hexabitz modules to any external software or hardware, you need to generate CRC8 codes and append them to your messages.
-Otherwise, the BOS won’t accept the external message.
+Otherwise, the BOS won't accept the external message.
 You can also use CRC codes in the messages generated by Hexabitz modules to verify message integrity over bad communication links (e.g., wireless connection).
-Due to the way the CRC peripheral in STM32F0 works, you need to generate CRC checksum with the following configuration and do manual byte swap to reverse input endianness if working on other processors.
+Due to the way that CRC peripheral in STM32F0 works, you need to generate CRC checksum with the following configuration and do manual byte swap to reverse input endianness if working on other processors.
 Use this online calculator as a reference with the following configuration:

 - CRC32_MPEG2 mode.